-Dues are established at PSAC and USGE triennial conventions.
+Dues are established at PSAC and USJE triennial conventions.
 Locals may set additional dues levies to address their daily work.

 Most of the Civilian Members will be deemed into public service positions that are pay-matched to existing bargaining units – with the exception of the LES-IM/PO-IMA and LES-TO/PO-TCO groups.
 The collective agreements of those units expire in June of 2018.

 PSAC will seek bargaining input from the membership, elect bargaining teams and convene bargaining conferences leading up to the expiry of the collective agreements in June of 2018.
 PSAC will determine a means of integrating CM representatives into the PA and TC bargaining conferences.

 5. How will CMs be involved in bargaining?

 PSAC will set up an RCMP Civilian Members sub-committee that will be part of the bargaining process – thus ensuring that issues unique to CMs are addressed.
 The process for establishing this sub-committee will be communicated in the future.

 6. Will CMs be protected between now and the time that we are deemed into the public service with respect to our terms and conditions of work?

 Yes.
 PSAC/USJE is attempting to negotiate a Memorandum of Understanding, whereby Treasury Board agrees to protect your current terms and conditions of work between now and when you enter into collective bargaining at which time a legislative collective bargaining freeze of your terms and conditions of work kicks in.

 7. There are a number of terms and conditions of work that we CMs currently enjoy that are superior to those in our pay-matched public service positions.
 How will PSAC/USJE address this?